 TOP QUESTIONS WE HAVE RECEIVED LATELY ABOUT TRANSCRIPTS:

-- Electronic tax return submissions could take up to 2 weeks before they are available to request a tax transcript.
+- Electronic tax return submissions could take up to 1 or 2 weeks before they are available to request a tax transcript.

 - Paper tax return submissions take about 6-8 weeks.